hwdsl2/docker-ipsec-vpn-server/README.md

 First, [install and run Docker](https://docs.docker.com/install/) on your Linux server.

-**Note:** Ubuntu 18.04 is not yet supported due to an xl2tpd [issue](https://github.com/xelerance/xl2tpd/issues/147) with Linux kernel 4.15.

 ## Download

 Get the trusted build from the [Docker Hub registry](https://hub.docker.com/r/hwdsl2/ipsec-vpn-server/):